 Domestic sewer and drainage problems are dealt with by the Isle of Wight Council’s housing department.
 They can offer advice to customers and also enforce the laws covering drainage and sewers.
 Please contact the Isle of Wight Council’s call centre on 01983 821000 or visit www.iwight.com for more information.

-To report an incident of flooding from drains or gullies, call the Island Roads help desk on 01983 822440 or report it via our online form.
+To report an incident of flooding from drains or gullies or excessive surface water, report it via our online form.
+In an emergency call the Island Roads help desk on 01983 822440.

 Any instances of flooding should be reported to the Island Roads help desk on 01983 822440 or reported via our online form.
 You must not discharge water on the highway, especially during a flood, as water can freeze and form ice on roads.
 Alternative discharge points should be available, such as connecting to a regular highway gully.
 These can be installed if they’re not present.
 Under no circumstances should you discharge water in to the sewer system as they are not designed to accommodate flood water and the pipe can quickly become overwhelmed with water, which can cause flooding of foul water.